jinghuazhao/TWAS-pipeline/README.md

 EWAS.bim | `PLINK` .bim file sorted by SNP IDs

 This implementation used the same idea as TWAS.
-Data from 1000Genomes imputation were scaled down to those in HapMap II to make the weight generation and imputation more tenable to sample size.
+Data from 1000Genomes imputation were scaled down to those in HapMap II to make the weight generation more tenable to sample size.
 Note that weights have extensions .cor, .ld, .map and were obtained for all CpGs so it is possible to impute for only subset(s) of CpG IDs.